ACEI engages with the following affiliations and initiatives:

 NGOs with consultative status have access to ECOSOC, its subsidiary bodies, the various human rights mechanisms of the UN, as well as special events organized by the President of the General Assembly.
 ACEI has held UN Consultative Status since 1977.
+Associated with the UN Department of Public Information (DPI).
 Read more about the Committee on NGOs of UN ECOSOC here.

 NGO Committee on UNICEF

 The NGO Committee on UNICEF is made up of approximately 60 NGOs that support work around children’s rights and development at the international level.
 Read more about UNICEF civil society partnerships here.

 United Nations Association of the United States of America (UNA-USA)

 UNA-USA is a membership organization dedicated to inform, inspire, and mobilize people in the U.S. to support the ideals and vital work of the United Nations.
 Read more about UNA-USA’s programs and advocacy here.

 All Children Count, But Not All Children Are Counted

 250 organizations work together to promote the 2030 agenda as a vision for all, “to ensure the global monitoring framework includes mechanisms to assess the most vulnerable and hard to reach populations.”
 This advocacy initiative informs the Inter-Agency Expert Group on SDG (IAEG-SDGs) Indicators process.
 Read more about the IAEG-SDGs process here and the All Children Count campaign here.

 The Campaign for U.S. Ratification of the Convention on the Rights of the Child